temporalio/documentation/docs/filter-workflows.md

 tctl --ns samples-namespace wf list -q 'CustomKeywordField in ("keyword2", "keyword1") and CustomIntField >= 5 and CloseTime between "2018-06-07T16:16:36-08:00" and "2019-06-07T16:46:34-08:00" order by CustomDatetimeField desc' -psa
 ```

-To list only open workflows, add `CloseTime = missing` to the end of the query.
+To list only open Workflows, add `CloseTime = missing` to the end of the query.

 Note that queries can support more than one type of filter: